ogbonnaoluebubechi-dotcom/Portfolio-/Projects/Client-Onboarding-System/README.md

 # Client Onboarding System
-A Clickup based workflow designed to organize client Onboarding System.
+A ClickUp-based workflow designed to organize and streamline the client onboarding process.
 ## Project Overview
 This project demonstrate how i used Clickup to create a client Onboarding System, assigned task to teammates and made sure tasks are done in a sequential manner.
 ## Tool Used